Manic Miner

 Lost Retro Tapes Smash

-But let’s go back to 1983 and I can’t remember how I got a copy of Manic Miner.
+But let’s go back to 1983; I can’t remember how I got a copy of Manic Miner.
 Games were a rare treat, I had played Thro The Wall to death on the Horizons tape that came with my 48k Speccy, had skied down some slopes after braving the busiest road in the world in Horace Goes Skiing, navigated what I now realise was a Pac Man clone in Hungry Horace (I never saw an arcade as a kid) and stomped on some spiders heads in Horace and the Spiders, why were all my first titles Horace games?

 This was stuff I hadn’t seen before in a game and I loved it.

-The rock hard first screen but what on earth is that enemy
+The rock-hard first screen but what on earth is that enemy

 Talking of enemies I literally couldn’t tell you what the first one was in the Central Cavern, but the British humour of Matthew Smith is riddled throughout the game, you’ll encounter killer toilets, telephones, Ewoks and other killers straight out of a crazed mind.